xarray-contrib/xarray-simlab/doc/develop.rst

 Contributor Guide
 =================

-xarray-sim is an open-source project.
+xarray-simlab is an open-source project.
 Contributions are welcome, and they are greatly appreciated!

 You can contribute in many ways, e.g., by reporting bugs, submitting feedbacks,